Tikkun olam: Lurianic Kabbalah

+Modern developments

+Sourced in Kabbalah

 In recent years, Jewish thinkers and activists have used Lurianic Kabbalah to elevate the full range of ethical and ritual mitzvot into acts of tikkun olam.
-The belief that not only does prayer lift divine sparks, but so do all of the mitzvot, including those traditionally understood as ethical, was already a part of Kabbalah, but the contemporary emphasis serves the purpose of finding a mystical depth and spiritual energy in ethical mitzvot.
-The application of the Lurianic vision to improving the world can be seen in Jewish blogs, High Holiday sermons and on-line Jewish learning resource centers.
+The belief that not only does prayer lift divine sparks, but so do all of the mitzvot, including those traditionally understood as ethical, was already a part of Kabbalah.
+The contemporary emphasis serves the purpose of finding a mystical depth and spiritual energy in ethical mitzvot.
+The application of the Lurianic vision to improving the world can be seen in Jewish blogs, High Holiday sermons, and on-line Jewish learning resource centers.

-The association between the Lurianic conception of tikkun and ethical action assigns an ultimate significance to even small acts of kindness and small improvements of social policy.
-However, if this is done in a manner that separates the concept of tikkun olam from its other meanings as found in rabbinic literature and the Aleinu prayer, there is a risk of privileging actions that have no real religious significance and represent personal agendas more than Judaism itself.
+The association between the Lurianic conception of tikkun and ethical action assigns an ultimate cosmic significance to even small acts of kindness and small improvements of social policy.
+However, this can be done in a manner that separates the concept of tikkun olam from its other meanings as found in rabbinic literature and the Aleinu prayer.
+That opens up the risk of privileging actions that represent personal agendas that may not fit with the norms of Judaism.

 The application of Lurianic Kabbalah to ethical mitzvot and social action is particularly striking because Lurianic Kabbalah saw itself as repairing dimensions within the spiritual and mystical worlds, rather than this world and its social relations.
-Author Lawrence Fine points to two features of Lurianic Kabbalah that have made it adaptable to ethical mitzvot and social action.
+Lurianic scholar Lawrence Fine points to two features of Lurianic Kabbalah that have made it adaptable to ethical mitzvot and social action.
 First, he points out that a generation recovering from the tragedy of the Holocaust resonates with the imagery of shattered vessels.
 Second, both Lurianic Kabbalah and ethical understandings of tikkun olam emphasize the role of human responsibility and action.